-- o Carefully review the "Welcome to Camp" materials. - Complete and sign the Health History form online by June 1st - Have a healthcare provider complete and sign the MAR (medical administration record) form if your camper has medications. - o Photocopy both sides of your Health Insurance Card (Unless Military ID) - Pay your camp fee balance by June 1st.
-Payments can be made online with credit card or by mailing a check to the camp office. - Please refer to our website www.campalbemarle.org for a mock schedule, packing list, and additional information for your camper.
+- o Carefully review the "Welcome to Camp" materials. - o Complete and sign the medical form online by June 1st - o Have a healthcare provider complete and sign the MAR (medical administration record) form if your camper has medications. - o Photocopy both sides of your Health Insurance Card. - o Pay your camp fee balance by June 1st.
+Payments can be made online with credit card or by mailing a check to the camp office.

-Check In Day
+On Check-In Day

-On Check-In Day Before you leave home, be sure:
+Before you leave home, be sure:

-- Your camper's clothes are labeled and packed securely - O You have the Health Form filled out online and have paid your balance in full. - You have the MAR form (if your camper has medications) and your copied Health Insurance Card with you. - Medications are in the original labeled containers and are readily accessible to turn in once you arrive.
+- o Your camper's clothes are labeled and packed securely - o You have the Health Form filled out online and have paid your balance in full. - o You have the MAR form (if your camper has medications) and your copied Health Insurance Card with you. - o Medications are in the original labeled containers and are readily accessible to turn in once you arrive.

-Residential Camp: Check-In is from 3:00pm-4:00pm for camps that start on Sunday or Wednesday.
+Residential Camp: Check-In is from 3:00pm-4:00pm for camps that start on Sunday and Wednesday.

-- Receive a number and welcome information from staff at the road.
-This number will determine the order you will go to the check-in in front of the office. - At the direction of staff, families will pull and park in the field located beside the pool. - Once your number is called, you will bring all you can carry to the table set up in front of the office. - After going through the check-in process there, you'll take your things to your cabin.
-If a second trip - is needed, we ask you loop around the bathhouse to avoid check-in traffic.
-Staff will be available to help with any excess luggage. - At you camper's cabin or tent please sign in with their counselor and be sure to write down the names of anyone allowed to pick them up. - o Inform the counselors of any additional helpful information and help them move in and set up their bunk. - o Give your camper a hug, say "Goodbye!" and have a safe ride home!
+o Receive a number and welcome information from staff at the road.
+This number will determine the order you will go to the check-in in front of the office.

+- o At the direction of staff, families will pull and park in the field located beside the pool. - o Due to the circumstances we ask that you not leave your vehicle until your number is called or directed otherwise.
+Currently, we are only allowing one parent per child. - o Once your number is called, you will bring all you can carry to the table set up in front of the office. - o After going through the check-in process here, you'll take your things to your cabin.
+If a second trip is needed, we ask you loop around the bathhouse to avoid check-in traffic. - o At you camper's cabin or tent sign in with their counselor and be sure to write down the names of anyone allowed to pick them up.
+Inform the counselors of any additional helpful information and help them move in and set up their bunk. - o Give your camper a hug, say "Goodbye!" and have a safe ride home!